 As you’re heading in direction to the São Jorge Castle, and if you’re coming from Rossio square, climbing the São Cristóvão stairs in Mouraria (identified by the street art of the Fado representation), on your right-hand side you’ll notice a passage next to an elevator.
 That’s the passage leading to the Chão de Loureiro Viewpoint.
 The panoramic view accompanied by music is breathtaking.

 To note is that a bit farther stays Châpito (we wrote about it here), a special place where you’ll immediately want to book a table for later in the evening.

 To enter St. George’s Castle you’ll have to pay an entry fee of 8.50€.
 But it’s sooo worthy!
 Not only because of the stunning panoramic views and the serenity it holds inside, but also because of one element in particular that we reveal in this post right here!
 We sometimes come to the castle just to spend a quiet afternoon catching sunrays and reading a book.
 We absolutely recommend it!

 Situated next to Portas de Sol viewpoint, Santa Luzia is a must mainly because of the columns’ structure and the old tiles roughly preserved on the walls.

 Portas do Sol Viewpoint

 Why is it called Portas do Sol (The Gates of Sun)?
 Because here was one of the entrances to the city in the medieval times (you will notice the stone wall).
 This gate was turned to east where the sun rises.
 Being close to Sé Cathedral, Lisbon’s most important and iconic religious building, and opening the road down to Alfama, Portas do Sol is special.
-You won’t get tired of taking pictures of the Tagus estuary and the south bank.
+Taking pictures of the Tagus estuary and the south bank will never be enough.
 Besides, it is often accompanied by music, which turns everything even more idyllic.